Freya (walrus): Death

-On the night of August 13, 2022, Freya was killed by a team of four men from the Norwegian Directorate of Fisheries.
+On the night of 13 August 2022, Freya was killed by a team of four men from the Norwegian Directorate of Fisheries.
 Their patrol boat arrived at the Oslo marina where the walrus was basking on a moored boat.
 The day before the killing the team took a video of Freya socialising with the marina staff.
 Then, during the night, the team shot her with a rifle, using bullets which were described as "the ammunition to be used for that type of animal".
 An anaesthetic dart was not used as there was concern that Freya would drown.
 The carcass was then covered with a tarp and towed away by boat.

 Freya's carcass was delivered to a laboratory of the Norwegian Veterinary Institute where it was dismembered by a health surveillance team led by Knut Madslien.
 Many samples of her blood and organs were taken and then the other remains were dissolved in a large vat of lye to form a gel.

 The boat on which Freya was killed was cleaned and returned to the marina.
 It belonged to a real estate developer, Fredrik Walsoe, who was not present during the killing.

 Reaction

-Frank Bakke-Jensen, the director general of fisheries, stated that the decision to euthanise Freya was based "on an overall assessment of the continued threat to human safety", saying also that "animal welfare was not being maintained".
+Frank Bakke-Jensen, the director general of fisheries, stated that the decision to kill Freya was based "on an overall assessment of the continued threat to human safety", saying also that "animal welfare was not being maintained".
 Bakke-Jensen also stated that other options had been explored, including the possibility of moving Freya from the fjord, which was discussed with the Norwegian Institute of Marine Research; these options were ultimately not carried out due to concerns regarding her welfare.

 Norway's Prime Minister Jonas Gahr Støre the next day said he supported the killing, stating "It was the right decision.
 I am not surprised that this has led to many international reactions.
 Sometimes we have to make unpopular decisions."

 The Washington Post acknowledged the potential difficulties with transporting marine animals, pointing to a beluga whale who died earlier in August during his attempted rescue from a river near Paris.

-On 20 July, another wild walrus named Stena had died in Finland during an attempted transport to Korkeasaari Zoo for treatment;
+On 20 July 2022, another wild walrus named Stena had died in Finland during an attempted transport to Korkeasaari Zoo for treatment;

 the two walruses had sometimes been compared to each other.